CoxHealth: Meyer Center for Wellness and Rehabilitation

 The Meyer Center for Wellness and Rehabilitation is a medical facility that directly connected to the Meyer Orthopedic and Rehabilitation Hospital.
 The Meyer Center offers a work-out facility, pools, and a gym to patients and to the public.

 Bone and Joint Center

 The Bone and Joint Center is connected to the Meyer Center via an overhead enclosed walkway.
-This center offers sports medicine services, medical offices and imaging services.
+This center offers sports medicine services, orthopedic physician offices, plastic surgery office, and imaging services.

 CoxHealth Surgery Center

 The CoxHealth Surgery Center is dedicated to non-orthopedic surgeries.
 The two story facility is also the main location for ear, nose, and throat procedures.

 Cox Monett

 Cox Monett is a community hospital in Monett, Missouri.
-Cox Monett features 25 beds and serves the counties to the southwest of Springfield.
-A new replacement facility has been announced with expected completing in the fall of 2020.
+CoxHealth Monett features an emergency department, 25-bed inpatient unit, radiology and laboratory, and is attached to the outpatient clinic.
+It serves the counties to the southwest of Springfield.
+A new facility was opened in January 2021.

+Cox Barton County

 Cox Barton County-is a 25-bed critical access hospital operating in Lamar, Missouri, and joined the system in 2018.